 The river was up thanks to snow melt and spring rains, but the river was receding.
 I put a stick out at the sandbar I camped at to mark where the water’s edge.
 The next morning the water line was 10 feet down the sandbar and had virtually erased the channel between my campground and the island in front of me.

-I was expecting a ton of people on the river since it was Memorial Day, but I had the river to myself for most of the weekend.
+I expected to see hordes of people due to Memorial Day weekend, but I had the river to myself for most of the weekend.
 I saw only 6 other canoes, and only a handful of people along the shore fishing.
-I did not see one motorboat.
+There was not one motorboat on this stretch of river.

 I did see plenty of birds: mainly several beautiful bald eagles.
 I also saw kingfishers, many Baltimore orioles, woodpeckers, and a couple of white-tailed deer.
-I also saw many gnats and mosquitoes, but thankfully no ticks.
+Gnats and mosquitoes were also present, but thankfully no ticks.
 Wisconsin is infamous for bad insects after the spring rains, but perhaps the cold winter staved off the usual spring tick infestation.

 This was the first time I have canoed and camped on the Black River since doing the lower stretch into LaCrosse over 10 years ago.
 It was great to be reunited with a lovely northwoods river that rivals the Wisconsin in beauty.
 I definitely will be back soon to check out other stretches.